danvk/aoc2016/README.md

 I used a state machine to split out the hypernet sequences and used an `Enum.zip` with four inputs to check for the ABBA pattern.
 I'm curious how a more experienced Elixirite might do this.

 My bug was allowing a match like `ab[c]ba`.

+## Day 8

+How can I try matching a series of regular expressions?